discordjs/guide/guide/popular-topics/components-v2.md

 	)
 	.setThumbnailAccessory(
 		new ThumbnailBuilder()
-			.setDescription('ALT text displaying on the image')
+			.setDescription('alt text displaying on the image')
 			.setURL('attachment://image.png'), // Supports arbitrary URLs such as 'https://i.imgur.com/AfFp7pu.png' as well.
 	);